How To Choose QuickBooks Online VS Desktop For Your Business

 - Poor customer service

 However, most users still view Quickbooks Desktop favorably, and the product receives high marks on most customer review sites.
-And despite the complaints about QBO, QuickBooks Online still receives high ratings across common customer reviews sites and has many happy users.
-QuickBooks Online is praised for its mobility, ease of use, feature selection, time-saving automations, and integrations, while QuickBooks Pro is praised for its strong accounting, ample features, reliability, and reporting.
+The software receives 4.5/5 (based on 1,200+ reviews) on Software Advice and 8.3/10 (based on 700+ reviews) on Trust Radius.
+QuickBooks Pro is praised for its strong accounting, ample features, reliability, and reporting.

 Overall, QuickBooks Pro reviews are more favorable, but both user bases have good and bad things to say about each product.